How to Pay For Study Abroad and Avoid Debt

 Figuring out how to pay for study abroad while keeping your debt load to a minimum isn't an impossible feat; it just involves crunching the numbers to decide whether the drawbacks of borrowing outweigh the benefits in the long run.

 Here are some key questions to ask to make sure it's the right move:

 What's the School's Package Going to Cost You?

-Colleges and universities take a lot of the guesswork out of planning a study abroad experience by offering a complete package that includes your tuition, housing
+Colleges and universities take a lot of the guesswork out of planning a study abroad experience by offering a complete package that includes your tuition, housing and travel costs.

 While going with what the school is offering is a lot more convenient than trying to book your own flights or arrange for a place to stay, you're going to pay a premium for it.

 The first thing you need to look at is how much the school's package costs and whether it would be cheaper to make the arrangements yourself.